dirkwhoffmann/vAmigaTS/Denise/Misc/README.md

 #### deniseid

 Reads DFF07C (DENISEID) and visualizes all 16 bits.
 Each bit is represented by a color bar.
-The uppermost color bar visualizes bit #15, the lower most color bar visualizes bit #0.
+The uppermost color bar visualizes bit #15, the lowermost color bar visualizes bit #0.
 A bright color indicates a 1, a dark color a 0.

 Note: On OCS machines, this register does not exist.
 Hence, the Amiga is reading from an unmapped area.
 In most cases, my A500 returned 0xFFFF as bit pattern, but not always.